bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

     * Set stroke to 2pt.
 * Fit artboard to artwork.
     * Shortcut is Shift-Command-F.

 * Move file to ~completed folder.
-* Delete subfolder in ~todo of same instance name.